AshokRajasekaran/easygenerator-assessment-api/README.md

 - Move .env file during build process

-- Create rsa keys in seperate folder with high security and read from there to encrypt and validate JWT tokens
+- Create rsa keys in seperate folder or as a secret file with high security and read from there to encrypt and validate JWT tokens

 ## Author